CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Adding-and-Updating-Packages.md

 {{%notice warning%}}
 Updating, upgrading, and installing packages with `apt` causes disruptions to network services:
-- Upgrading a package might result in services being restarted or stopped as part of the upgrade process.
+- Upgrading a package can cause services to restart or stop.
-- Installing a package might disrupt core services by changing core service dependency packages.
-In some cases, installing new packages might also upgrade additional existing packages due to dependencies.
+- Installing a package sometimes disrupts core services by changing core service dependency packages.
+In some cases, installing new packages also upgrades additional existing packages due to dependencies.
-- If services are stopped, you might need to reboot the switch for those services to restart.
+- If services stop, you need to reboot the switch to restart the services.
 {{%/notice%}}

 ## Update the Package Cache